KatieMcQueen/finalProject-cmpr121/README.md

-a simple project skeleton demonstrating some basic cmake functionality. also contains an example of a pitchfork project layout.
+A school group project.
+Our team is tasked with building election count display software to a given specification.

+To build run cmake from the build directory.

+Examples includes several code snippets demonstrating cmake functionality.